-If you use a pallet jack or forklift to move pallets or equipment in your storage areas, you’ll need very generous space between shelves or around other units.
-Jacks need a minimum aisle width 4’ to 5’ feet to navigate between shelving.
+How you move materials and/or goods around in your warehouse dictates aisle spacing.
+If you use a pallet jack or forklift to move pallets or equipment in your storage areas, you’ll need generous space between shelves or around other units.
+Pallet jacks need a minimum aisle width of 4 to 5 feet to navigate between shelving.

 Popular Warehouse Storage & Shelving Options